DEIB-GECO/GMQL/docs/GDM_DS_Structure.md

 	</gmqlSchemaCollection>
 ```

-Different datasets has different schemas, GMQL engine will take care of the heterogeneity of the datasets while performing GMQL operations.
+Different datasets have different schemas, GMQL engine will take care of the heterogeneity of the datasets while performing GMQL operations.

-The meta file contains attribute values separated bt a tab.
-In the bellow example, we show two samples ( ID:1 and  ID:2 ).
+The meta file contains attribute values separated by a tab.
+In the below example, we show two samples ( ID:1 and  ID:2 ).

 ![GDM](GDM.png)